How to Cache in Mobile Hybrid IoT Networks?

 \section{Introduction}

-Mobile data traffic has grown exponentially in recent years~\cite{cc01}.
-Due to the limitations of subscribers' monthly data plans and limited backhaul links, however, there always exists a gap between the users' expectation and the provided services.
-For such reasons, a dramatic technological paradigm shift seems to be required in order to support efficient mobile data offloading.
-To this end, wireless data caching~\cite{c9,singlehop} has emerged as a promising technique that deals with the exponential growth of mobile data traffic without introducing costly backhaul (or infrastructure) providing connection to the core network and, therefore, maintaining the sustainability of future wireless networks.
-The core of wireless data caching is to allow base stations (BSs) or end terminals to cache a subset of content objects.
-Hence, user requests can be directly served by BSs or end terminals that cached the requested objects, without contacting costly backhaul links.
+Wireless data caching~\cite{singlehop} has emerged as a promising technique that effectively deals with the exponential growth of data traffic caused by mobile Internet-of-Things (IoT) devices~\cite{surv,acc1,acc2} without introducing costly backhaul (or infrastructure) providing connection to the core network, while maintaining the sustainability of future wireless networks.
+The core of wireless data caching in content-centric IoT networks is to allow base stations or end terminals to cache a subset of content objects.
+Hence, user requests can be directly served by base stations or end terminals that have cached the requested objects, without contacting costly backhaul links.